JesusKreist/tip-amount-calculator/README.md

 A simple program that calculates tips based on the amount of the bill, how many people shared the bill and the tip percentage.

-It'S built with vanilla javascript, no libraries used.
+It's built with vanilla javascript, no libraries used.